 Tribal Working Group

-Project and research components stem from the priorities identified by the Tribal Working Group, providing a platform for the Tribal Working Group to engage in meaningful research, build on ideas initiated by the members, initiate pilot projects, and work collaboratively with western researchers to integrate Tribal and western knowledge and skill sets.
+Project and research components stem from the priorities identified by the Tribal Working Group, providing a platform for the Tribal Working Group to engage in meaningful research, build on ideas initiated by the members, initiate pilot projects, and work collaboratively with researchers to integrate Tribal and western knowledge and skill sets.

 The Tribal Working Group provides leadership and guidance to determine the priorities, vision, goals, and deliverables of this project, including: